 Well, to begin with, we ought to consider what it means to be a mentor.
 The Oxford Dictionary defines this term as "an experienced or trusted adviser" and includes synonyms like "guide" and "counselor."
 Take a moment to reflect on these words—what do you envision?
 What I see is a person of experience and influence not a manager of thoughts and activities.

 A teacher is a mentor to a student just as a parent is a mentor to a child, but they are not the only ones involved.
-The key component is God, and when we connect the dots to connect them, a simple triangle is formed.
+The key component is God, and when we connect the dots, a simple triangle is formed.

 God occupies the top spot, but there was a time when He descended to earth to walk beside man.
 Now, we are His disciples, His students, but sometimes we step into the position of mentor to shepherd those in our care.
 Still, regardless of the corner we happen to be standing on, God remains supreme.
 All eyes are turned upward toward Him.
 Seek the Lord and his strength; seek his presence continually!
 (1 Chronicles 16:11).